What Is Alcohol Abuse? What Makes Someone An Alcoholic?

 WHAT ARE THE CAUSES OF ALCOHOL ABUSE?

 Alcohol abuse is caused by a combination of various factors.
-Sometimes the problem can stem from psychological issues and sometimes, genetics have a hand in the matter since alcoholism and abuse tends to run in the family.
+Sometimes the problem can stem from psychological issues and sometimes, genetics have a hand in the matter since alcoholism and abuse tend to run in the family.
 For many people, drinking begins as a coping mechanism in order to deal with a mental health disorder like bipolar depression, anxiety or schizophrenia.
 What starts out as a few drinks here and there to calm the nerves eventually turns into abuse or an addiction.

 Additional factors also put certain people more at risk.
 For instance when people go through certain phases in their life where alcohol plays a significant role such as during their high school or college years.
-Periods of vulnerability such going feeling depressed, suffering through a trauma or a loss can make people more prone to drinking.
+Periods of vulnerability such as going feeling depressed, suffering through a trauma or a loss can make people more prone to drinking.

 A continued and prolonged period of heavy or binge drinking can also lead to the development of alcohol abuse disorder.
 Age is also a big risk factor, studies have shown when drinking begins at a very early age, abuse is imminent.

-There is also a social factor; society, media and celebrities all tend to promote alcohol as a chic and glamorous way of life.
+There is also a social factor; society, media, and celebrities all tend to promote alcohol as a chic and glamorous way of life.
 Young, impressionable minds are easily being pressured into drinking and drugs by the idea that wealth, fame and beauty are all somehow tied in with alcohol.
 The negatives of alcohol abuse are often forgotten or not taken seriously.
 For instance:

 - Excessive drinking is one of the leading causes of death in the United States;